 For bird lovers, Central Island National Park harbours more than 350 species of birds.
 Over eighty-four waterbird species are endemic to this place and thirty-four migrate from Europe.

-Some of the birds you will see include large flocks of flamingo, the African skimmer and the sacred ibis.
+Some of the birds you will see include large flocks of flamingos, the African skimmer and the sacred ibis.
 The best viewing months are March and May when they return to the island to rest and breed.

-The 1,236-acre island park is about a 90 minutes’ boat ride from Elye Springs and 60 minutes from Ferguson’s Gulf.
+The 1,236-acre island park is about a 90-minutes boat ride from Elye Springs and 60 minutes from Ferguson’s Gulf.
 But first, you have to do the 800 KM road trip from Nairobi to Lake Turkana.
 The road from Nairobi to Moyale is these days tarmacked.
 Alternatively, you could fly from Wilson to either of the 2 airstrips at Sibiloi.